 As a side note, the chariot riders originally carried pennants, but they were severely damaged by a windstorm and never replaced.

-In October 1942, the State Salvage Committee wanted to scrap cannon seized from the Vizcaya, a warship during the Spanish-American war, that sat outside the county building.
+In October 1942, the State Salvage Committee wanted to scrap a cannon seized from the Vizcaya, a warship during the Spanish-American war, that sat outside the County Building.
 It was captured at the Battle of Santiago on July 3, 1898, and was loaned to the City of Detroit by the U.S. government.
 The cannon survived, but was moved to Historic Ft.
 Wayne.
 Joel Stone, curator of the Detroit Historical Society, told HistoricDetroit.org that the cannon is sitting on the ground just inside the fort entrance, next to the bell from Old City Hall’s clock tower.
 The Historic Fort Wayne Coalition hopes to mount the cannon down near the Spanish-American War-era guardhouse on the fort’s grounds.

 A heck of a place to pay a parking ticket

 Over the years, as the county continued to grow - and with it the number of courts and county workers - many alterations were made to the building, and offices were relocated to other locations.
 In 1928, the county’s Board of Supervisors lent its support to a proposed $20 million combined city hall and county building.
 The issue went on the ballot that November and was crushed, 222,391-148,583.

 In 1947, the county building got its first scrub-down in its 45 years.
 The year before, 75 years of dirt and grime were sandblasted off Old City Hall.
 “We hope to emerge from the dust of generations as a three-color job, far prettier than that sickly yellow City Hall,” County Auditor Jacob P. Sumeracki told the Free Press at the time.